gradle/gradle/design-docs/features/composite-build/tooling-api-model/single-build/README.md

     - a multi-project build returns a `EclipseProject` for each project in a flatten set (does not rely on hierarchy)
 - Changing the participants Gradle distribution is reflected in the `ProjectConnection`
 - Participant project directory is used as the project directory for the `ProjectConnection`
+- Fail if participants are <Gradle 1.0

 ### Documentation

-- Need to rework sample or add parallel sample using new API.
+- Need to rework sample or add composite sample using new API.

 ### Open issues

-- Should we do any pre-checking before connecting
-    - Check that rootProjectDir exists?
-    - Check that it's a root project?
 - Provide way of detecting feature set of composite build?